MAXIMA – a regional wastewater treatment system

 This is MAXIMA

-The MAXIMA wastewater treatment system includes a new Sjölunda wastewater treatment plant on the outskirts of Malmö next to the Öresund with new outlet pipes into the Öresund, a large new pumping station at Sjölunda, a wastewater tunnel beneath Malmö, and transfer pipes and the necessary pumping stations to connect the municipalities of Burlöv, Lomma and Svedala to the Sjölunda wastewater treatment plant.
+The MAXIMA wastewater treatment system consists of several parts: a new Sjölunda wastewater treatment plant in Malmö with new outfall pipelines into the Öresund, a new large pumping station at Sjölunda, a wastewater tunnel beneath Malmö, a wastewater tunnel from Lund, and a pressurised transfer pipe from Borgeby.
+The system is designed to meet the wastewater treatment needs of the municipalities of Burlöv, Lomma, Lund, and Malmö, as well as to receive wastewater from parts of the municipalities of Staffanstorp and Svedala.

 The benefits of a shared solution

-Expansion and modernisation involve high costs and advanced technologies that require new skills.
-It would be difficult for a municipality to do it itself.
-With a shared wastewater treatment system, we generate more benefit at a lower cost.
-Water knows no municipal boundaries.
+Expansion and modernisation involve high costs and advanced technologies requiring new competence.
+This would be difficult for one municipality to manage by itself.
+Water knows no municipal boundaries and with a shared wastewater treatment system, we generate greater benefit at a lower cost.

-To allow local residents to understand how the infrastructure investment creates benefits and meets needs, VA SYD has formulated and decided on five benefits that drive the planning of the regional wastewater treatment system.
-Read more about the benefits here.
+To allow the community to understand in what ways the infrastructure investment creates benefits and meets needs, VA SYD has formulated and decided on four community benefits, driving the planning of the regional wastewater treatment system.
+Read more about the benefits here